dreameterftw/Lex-ai/README.md

 Error message (if any)
 Steps to reproduce
 Built with ❤️ for legal clarity
-Status: Production • Frontend: https://lex-ai-gg.web.app • Backend: https://lex-backend-er7l.onrender.com
+Status: Production • Frontend: https://lex-ai-gg.web.app • AI Proxy: Cloudflare Worker

+## lex-backend

+The Express backend has been retired.
+All data operations now run directly against Firestore from the frontend.
+AI calls are proxied through a Cloudflare Worker.
+This folder is kept for reference only.